metrodip/metrodip.github.io/coolmoves/2019-05-25-puerto-vallarta/index.md

 * We were so glad that Samantha could join us for our first Coolmoves International outing!
 * We scored a sweet top floor suite with an outdoor… bathtub?
 * Plenty of sun time on the beach!
 Our resort was right against the water, so we got easy access to the waves and sand and the ocean breeze.
+We asked: [How does sunblock work?](https://ivanthinking.net/thoughts/sunblock/)
 * Street art.
 Great to see along the drive down to the old town and in the town itself.
 I think we only scratched the surface of the art scene there, but I got the feeling there was a community happening.
 * Boat tour and horse riding to secluded waterfall.
 It was great to see the view of PV from the water and get a sense of the recent growth of the city.
 Seeing the small town of Quimixto and riding up with new horse friends to a waterfall: what a magical experience!
 Plus, yummy foods too!
 * Our resort was across the street from a Food Park that was essentially a food truck park.
 We would go every morning to get a decent cup of coffee, and we had some fantastic steak and aguas chiles there.